 Future Leaders in Planning

 Future Leaders in Planning (FLIP) is a leadership development opportunity where students can contribute to a better future for our region.
 Participants in this new program will learn more about the northeastern region and share their thoughts with other teens from Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will counties.
 Participants will also meet and interact with selected regional leaders who make key planning decisions in our communities.
+Learn more in a video.

 Connect with FLIP